 Narration Change Class 9 Examples and Exercises

-Reporting the words of a speaker either directly or indirectly is called Narration.
-Narration change is the change of mode of speech either from direct to Indirect or from Indirect to Direct.
-Narration Change class 9 Examples are explained in the following with exercises and answers.
+The process of transforming speech from direct to indirect or from indirect to direct is called Narration change.
+Narration Change class 9 Examples Rules and Exercises are explained in the following with exercises and answers.

 When we quote the exact words of the speaker, it is called Direct Speech or Direct Narration.
 Study the following pictograph for a better understanding.